Mortgage Q&A: “Do mortgage payments decrease?”

 However, that doesn’t mean it’s always a good time to refinance.

 Still, this is one of the most popular and easiest ways to lower your mortgage payment.
+It just requires a little bit of work on your end.

 If you’re not sure whether to refinance or not, consider the refinance rule of thumb argument.